Bromsgrove And Redditch

 The engineers of the Birmingham and Gloucester Railway Company (B&G) constructed the Lickey Incline.
 This is the steepest sustained main-line railway incline in the UK, 2 miles with an average gradient of 1 in 37.7.
 Work on the Incline was completed in 1840 after 2 years hard labour and the severity of the gradient has been a thorn in the side of railway operators ever since.

 Banking engines were provided to assist trains up the hill.
-Over the years there was a mixture of relatively small engines, but the most famous banker was No. 2290, a specialised 0-10-0 steam locomotive, designed specifically to work on the incline, and built at Derby in 1919.
+Over the years there was a mixture of relatively small engines, but the most famous banker was No. 2290, later renumbered as 58100, a specialised 0-10-0 steam locomotive, designed specifically to work on the incline, and built at Derby in 1919.
 She was known as Big Emma or Big Bertha.
 After she was withdrawn in 1956, banking duties were taken over by British Railways Standard Class 9F locomotives.
 Following the end of steam traction, a variety of diesel locomotives continue to be used to assist freight trains.

 The B&G established workshops at the foot of the incline, in Aston Fields and built the original station in 1840.
 This was partly demolished in 1971 and modified by the addition of a second platform in 1984.